davideproment/research/_posts/2020-11-18-fundedPhD.md

 categories: PhD
 ---

-You will soon be able to apply to a competition-funded PhD project on "Vortex-impurity interactions in quantum fluids" supervised by myself.
+You can now apply to a competition-funded PhD project on "Vortex-impurity interactions in quantum fluids" supervised by myself.
 Application deadline is on 15th of January 2021.
-For more information and how to apply click [here](https://www.findaphd.com/phds/project/vortex-impurity-interactions-is-quantum-fluids-promentd-u21sciom/?p127512), or contact [me](mailto:d.proment@uea.ac.uk).
+For more information and how to apply click [here](https://www.uea.ac.uk/course/phd-doctorate/vortex-impurity-interactions-is-quantum-fluids-promentd-u21sciom), or contact [me](mailto:d.proment@uea.ac.uk).

 # Project overview